 Overlake was built by the community, for the community.
 Fueled by a vision for high-quality healthcare on the Eastside, Overlake opened its doors to the public in 1960.
-What began as a community hospital has grown to a world-class medical center and health system in the midst of its largest campus development project in our history, bringing more opportunity to deliver advanced care in a state-of-the-art facility.
+What began as a community hospital has grown into a world-class medical center and health system.